Recent Law Has Impacted Contractor Use of Offshore Subsidiaries to Avoid Certain Payroll Taxes

 Matter: Congress may wish to consider whether further legislative actions are needed to require payment of unemployment taxes for U.S. workers hired by offshore subsidiaries to perform services overseas.

-Comments: Congress has not yet taken action on this matter but may do so in future years.
+Comments: Over the years, Congress has not yet taken action on this matter.
+Therefore, we are closing the recommendation.